Shubham-Tidke/DataStructures-and-Algorithms/Dyanmic Connectivity Problem Algorithms/README.md

 # Algorithms

-All attempted codes for mentioned algorithms
+# Algorithm used to solve dynamic connectivity problems.

 1. Quick-find-Algorithm

-  Algorithm used to solve dynamic connectivity problems.
   It will check if two mentioned objects are connected or not.
-  Used data structure : Arrays
+  Used data structure : Arrays<br />
+  Defects : \
-  Defect : 1.Fails for large amount of data.
+	1.Fails for large amount of data.<br />
 	2. Too expensive[n^2].

-2.Quick-union-Algorithm
+2. Quick-union-Algorithm

   Alternative to Quick-find-Algorithm as it becomes too slow for huge problems.
   Used data structure : Arrays